laurieskelly/srccon-data/2014/transcripts/Session_21_Web_Native_Storytelling_fixed.md

 >&gt;And I think when we do this exercise, we will probably not do homeless vets.
 I imagine we will do something else.

-SESSION LEADER:  That's interesting that you guys say that you don't know the experience.
-You need to talk to folks, right.

 >&gt;It's a really hard problem, it made us step way outside the box in terms of our experience.